NGSchoolEU/ngs17/README.md

 # Cloning the repository
 **This has to be done only if you wish to explore materials before the school.
 Otherwise, ignore below.**
-To clone repo, use `git clone --recursive https://github.com/NGSchoolEU/2017.git` Below, we're providing links to data not included in this repository:
+To clone repo, use `git clone --recursive https://github.com/NGSchoolEU/2017.git`
+Below, we're providing links to data not included in this repository.

 ## Materials not included in github repo
 You can get it using `wget -nc -r -np HTTP`